Making your own compost is a practice that helps the environment through recycling waste.

 Some weeds should not be thrown in the compost, especially those that carry seeds, since this would spread them far and wide.

-Don’t also add any waste that has been treated chemically with products such as weed-killers, pesticides, fungicides and other products that are bad for the environment and for our planet.
+Don’t also add any waste that has been treated chemically with sprays such as weed-killers, pesticides, fungicides and other products that are bad for the environment and for our planet.

 - Diseased plants